the-nutritionist-mcr/online/tnm-docs/docs/The Business/process.md

 # Process

-This application is designed to support the current business process.
+The [TNM portal application](/docs/Category/application) is designed to support the current business process.
 To understand the application, it helps to understand it in the context of the journey the business goes through over the period of a few weeks

 ## Day by day